-The Zoup!
-Good, Really Good Broths come in nice, recyclable quart-size glass jars.
+The Zoup broths come in these nice quart-size glass jars.
 I put some of the finished soup right back into the empty jars and gave it to a friend.
 This soup makes a HUGE batch, so it’s perfect for gifting to a family in need or freezing half for a rainy day.

-How to make Turkey Wild Rice Soup from leftovers
+How to make Turkey and Rice Soup from leftovers

 Happy Thanksgiving prep everyone!
 If you need menu inspiration, check out all my Thanksgiving recipes here.
 There are several pages, be sure to click through all of them to see older recipes.

 More soup and turkey recipes you are going to love!

 - Turkey Barley Soup (Slow Cooker) << this recipe is similar to today’s but uses barley instead of rice!
 I love it!